-- (1) Attendance at a funeral is limited to 100 persons or less: Provided that not more than 50 percent of the capacity of the venue is used, with persons observing a distance of least one and a half metres from each other. - (2) Night vigils are not allowed.
+- (1) Attendance of a funeral is limited to a maximum of 100 persons, with persons observing a distance of at least one and a half metres from each other, and if the venue is too small to hold 100 persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used.

+- (2) The following are not allowed:

+- (a) Night vigils; and

-(3) During a funeral, a person must wear a face mask and adhere to all health protocols and social distancing measures.
+- (b) after-funeral gatherings, including "after-tears" gatherings. - (3) During a funeral, a person must wear a face mask and adhere to all health protocols and social distancing measures of at least one and a half metres from each other.